bittnkr/uniq/README.md

 }
 ```

-To achieve mininum working example, we just push the number 1.
+To achieve a mininum working example, we pushed just the number 1.
 But `random()` works equally.

-We signal the termination of the job with a special constant (-1).
+The -1 signal the termination of the job.
 Also can be implemented with external flags.

 Now, the work of our **`consumer`** thread is to remove elements out of the queue, until receiving a termination.